Muirfield/pocketmine-plugins/SimpleAuthHelper/README.md

 * 1.3.0: Modularization
   - uses now a common translation library
   - some minor tweaks
+  - Removed little use feature: nest-egg
+  - leet-mode also works for /register.
+  - Removed auto-ban.
+It is now done in SimpleAuth.
 * 1.2.3: Security improvements
   - prevent user from chatting away their password
   - add option so that players can also use "/login" to login.